Corporate Governance Guidelines

 The Board of Directors shall annually elect a Chairman of the Board who shall have primary responsibility for scheduling Board meetings, calling special meetings when necessary, setting or proposing the agenda for each meeting, and conducting Board meetings, as well as for carrying out such other duties as are specified for such office in the Company’s By-laws.
 The Chairman of the Board may be an independent director, an affiliated director, or a member of management.

-If the Chairman of the Board is an affiliated director or a member of management, an independent director shall be designated by the Board as Presiding Director.
+If the Chairman of the Board is an affiliated director or a member of management, an independent director shall be designated by and from the independent members of the Board as Presiding Director for a term of at least one year.
 If, and only if, a Presiding Director has been designated, such Presiding Director’s duties and powers shall include, but shall not be limited to, the following: presiding at all meetings of the Board at which the Chairman is not present, and each executive session of the non-management members and/or independent directors of the Board; serving as liaison between the Chairman and the independent directors; approving information sent to the Board; approving meeting agendas for the Board; approving meeting schedules to assure sufficient time for discussion of all agenda items; having the authority to call meetings of the independent directors; and if requested by major stockholders, ensuring that he or she is available for consultation and direct communication.

 Selection of Board Members